sargamtmg/property_list_csv_ruby_script/README.md

 ## Output

-The script generates a CSV file named `listing_<timestamp>.csv` in the folder named listings, containing the following columns:
+The script generates a CSV file named `<address>_<timestamp>.csv` in the folder named listings, containing the following columns:

 - Listing ID
 - Listing Title